-Researchers of the dosimetry group (L. Trinkler, B. Berzina, A. Zolotarjovs) have a long-term experience in studies of dosimetric properties of various dielectric materials, revealed in a number of publications [4-6].
+Researchers of the dosimetry group (L.Trinkler, B.Berzina, A. Zolotarjevs) have a long-term experience in studies of dosimetric properties of various dielectric materials, revealed in a number of publications [4-6].
 The main task of these investigations was elucidation of the luminescence mechanisms using TL/OSL methods and estimation of dosimetric properties suitable for practical application.
 The dosimetry group has a specific knowledge of in the field of luminescence processes and modern sophisticated equipment, such as Lexsyg Research TL/OSL reader (Freiberg Instruments) apart from other equipment for spectral measurements.
 At present the main direction of study is connected with luminescence and dosimetric properties of wide band dielectrics: Al2O3, AlN, LiGaO2.

 Al2O3 (alumina)-based dosimetry materials.
-The best known and widely used dosimeter material on alumina basis is carbon-doped aluminium oxide Al2O3:C (TLD-500) (E_g > 6 eV), used as highly sensitive TL, and OSL material for personal dosimetry [7].
-However, as a personal dosimeter, Al2O3:C is useful only in the dose range 10 μGy-10 Gy and is not suitable at higher doses.
+The best known and widely used dosimeter material on alumina basis is carbon-doped aluminium oxide $Al_2O_3$ :C (TLD-500) ( $E_g > 6 \text{ eV}$ ), used as highly sensitive TL, and OSL material for personal dosimetry [7].
+However, as a personal dosimeter, $Al_2O_3$ :C is useful only in the dose range 10 μGy-10 Gy and is not suitable at higher doses.
 Efforts were undertaken to find other alumina-based dosimeter materials using different dopants.
-It was found [8] that doping of nanopowdered Al2O3 with Cr ions makes it sensitive to higher γ-ray doses (100 Gy-20 kGy without saturation).
-It was shown by us [9], that only for α phase Al2O3 Cr3+ ions give the well-pronounced luminescence bands around 690 nm in TL emission spectra.
-Our data, e.g. ref.
-[5, 14] indicate that dosimetric properties of Al2O3 the form of ceramics from nanopowder produced by means of nanotechnology, can possess such advantages as high sensitivity to ionizing radiation, uniform distribution of luminescence centres, appropriateness to high radiation doses and low price compared to corresponding single crystals.
-In future we plan the investigation of the material using mainly the OSL method.
+It was found [8] that doping of nanopowdered $Al_2O_3$ with Cr ions makes it sensitive to higher $\gamma$ -ray doses (100 Gy-20 kGy without saturation).
+It was shown by us [9], that only for $\alpha$ phase $Al_2O_3$ cr3+ ions give the well-pronounced luminescence bands around 690 nm in TL emission spectra.
+Our previous data, e.g. ref.
+[5] indicate that dosimetric properties of $Al_2O_3$ the form of transparent ceramics from nanopowder produced by means of nanotechnology, can possess such advantages as high sensitivity to ionizing radiation, uniform distribution of luminescence centres, appropriateness to high radiation doses and low price compared to corresponding single crystals.

-AlN (aluminum nitride) has been previously studied by us for TL and OSL applications (ref.
+AIN (aluminum nitride) has been previously studied by us for TL and OSL applications (ref.
 [6] and references therein).
-It has a number of advantages compared to Al_2O_3 , a much higher sensitivity to ionizing radiation and in particular to UV radiation [6], a wider linear dynamic range, lesser dependence of TL response on the readout (heating) rate.
+It has a number of advantages compared to $Al_2O_3$ , a much higher sensitivity to ionizing radiation and in particular to UV radiation [6], a wider linear dynamic range, lesser dependence of TL response on the readout (heating) rate.
 However, on the negative side, it has much higher signal fading rate at room temperature.
 We have assigned the fading to tunnel recombination process between donor -acceptor pairs [10].
-Our ideas to diminish the detrimental fading phenomenon include creating deep traps by additional doping of AlN with transition metals and rare earth ions.
-AlN ceramics samples, pure and doped with Y_2O_3 , Eu_2O_3 and GaN were studied for photoelectric effect, photoluminescence spectra and kinetics and thermoluminescence under irradiation with UV light from above- and below- bandgap spectral region [15].
-The additional studies of materials are planned using mainly the OSL method.
+Our ideas to diminish the detrimental fading phenomenon include creating deep traps by additional doping or, alternatively, by changing the band gap by adding Ga, thus producing AlGaN, whose band gap width, and by implication, trap depths, depend on Ga concentration.

-Wide band gap dielectrics, on the example of LiGaO2 (LGO).
-LGO is a wide band gap (E_g =5.6-6 eV) wurtzite-structure crystal, relatively recently proposed for TL/OSL dosimetry with Cu+ as dopant.
-Our study of nominally pure LiGaO2 crystal [11] has shown that UV light irradiation of this material produces complicated recombination processes, which are followed by TL and OSL.
-The further investigations have shown that, although this material provides only a weak response to ionising radiation and UV light and hardly can be applied as a dosimetric material, the TL/OSL methods used are very useful instruments for elucidation of the energy transfer and luminescence mechanisms, which allows revealing and characterization of pyroelectrical luminescence in LGO [16, 17].
+LiGaO2 (lithium metagallate, LGO) is a wide band gap (Eg=5.6-6 eV) wurtzite-structure crystal, relatively recently proposed for TL/OSL dosimetry with Cu+ as dopant.
+Our study of nominally pure LiGaO2 crystal [11] has shown that UV light irradiation of this material produces complicated recombination processes, which are followed by TL.
+Preliminary results show also a presence of a room-temperature OSL signal.
+This is a new, relatively little-studied material and we plan to investigate luminescence mechanisms in LGO, using the TL and OSL methods in order to estimate its applicability for dosimetry of ionising radiation and UV radiation.